rafaabt/Socket-packet-broker-template/README.md

 ## Description

-This repo implements a basic template for C++ socket programming (client/server model) to exchange packets between clients.
+This repository implements a basic template for C++ socket programming (client/server model) to exchange packets between clients.
+Packets are generic and simple structures composed of a header, a command to the server, a general-purpose integer field and some bytes of generic type data.

 ## Compiling the code
 Run the two makefiles (server and client sides).